 Last week was a rather discouraging one for this persevering nutritionist.
 I knew it was bad, as on Friday I found myself contemplating stopping at a Dunkin’ Donuts and just drowning myself in one of those massive confectionery pond-sized drinks, weighted down with heavy donut shoes.

 The final straw so to speak had occurred just moments before.
 On Fridays, I work in some elementary schools.
 As I was packing up my Mary Poppins basket musing on the students I had spent my day with, an announcement came over the loud-speaker.
 The principal was congratulating a boy for his lack of tardiness or absenteeism for the month of February.
 His reward was that he got to share a Burger King lunch with some school-level celebrity.

 Really?
 Why don’t you just shoot me in the foot?
 Well, maybe this boy was being given his fair reward.
 All the other slackers who had managed to show up on this day got a thick greasy piece of pizza, a cellophane-wrapped bag of carrots (which is more appealing than most of the veggie offerings) a blob of half-frozen mushy blueberries–the ice crystals were visible– and a chocolate milk on their non-recyclable styrofoam tray.
 That should teach them not to miss school.

 The night before I had been at a charter elementary school.
-I was presenting with two other speakers on healthy choices for school success.
+I was a presenter with two other speakers on healthy choices for school success.
 I had been excited that the school had focused a parent meeting on this important topic and was glad to have been invited.
 Despite good intentions on behalf of the school, only six parents out of a student body of 300 attended.
 Still, we did our thing.